-Due to the increased interest in animal science education for youth, Monona County Extension worked to expand its already successful swine project.
-A poultry broiler project was started in 2020 at the Western Research Farm, Castana, Iowa.
+Due to the increased interest in animal science education for youth, Monona County worked to expand its already successful swine project.
+A poultry broiler project was started in 2020 at the Western Research and Demonstration Farm.
 The program is designed to reach all area youth.
-A grant in 2020 made it possible to remodel an existing building at the farm for use in raising broilers.
+A grant in 2020 made it possible to remodel an existing building at the farm for raising broilers.
 The program was promoted to Monona and Crawford County youth.
-Specifically, it provides extensive, hands-on animal science and agricultural education to youth who would otherwise not have had the opportunity.
-The program reaches mostly non-rural youth, as well as racially and ethnically diverse youth as part of the Science Bound program in Crawford County.
-In 2020, ISU and the Western Research and Demonstration Farm housed 106 broilers on-site for educational use by 4-H members.
+Specifically, this program provides extensive, hands-on animal science and agricultural education to youth who would otherwise not have had the opportunity.
+The program reaches mostly non-rural youth, as well as racially and ethnically diverse youth, as part of the Science Bound program in Crawford County.
+In 2021, the farm housed 105 broilers on-site for educational use by 4-H members.